cap-js/docs/node.js/fiori.md

 ### Bypassing Draft Restrictions

-It is possible to create or modify active instances directly, without creating a draft first.
+Creating or modifying active instances directly is possible without creating a draft first.
 Add this to your cds configuration to enable this feature and bypass draft restrictions:

 ```json